Aidenclark-github/AI/Readme.md

 ## Programming language

-Python3 is language for the course; you are expected to use Python3 for all of your classroom activities, homeworks, and project.
+Python3 is the programming language for this course; you are expected to use Python3 for all of your classroom activities, homeworks, and the project.
 You are welcome to use [Google colab](https://colab.research.google.com) or your own hosted Jupyter Notebook for running your programs.

 ## Due dates and late policy

-* Homeworks and project phases have their respective due dates (see Schedule).
+* Quizzes, homeworks and project phases have their respective due dates (see Schedule and see Canvas).
 * You can request a maximum two-day extension on any homeworks or project submissions - for up to two submissions.
 * If you email me a few hours before a deadline and I don't reply you immediately, and if you have not used your two-day extensions, you can assume that the extension is granted automatically.
 * Once you use your extension days, late submissions will get no points.

 ## Homeworks

 There will be three types of homeworks: project homeworks (see project tab), drawing concept maps as chapter summaries (see concept-map tab), and some chapters have additional homeworks (see chapter-homeworks tab).
 All homeworks should be submitted via Canvas.
-Concept maps should be submitted to the respective discussion boards so they are visible to other students in the class.
-You can view the concept maps uploaded by other students in the class only after you have submitted yours.

 ## Concept-map homeworks

 The homework here is to make a concept map for each chapter after watching the lectures in the 'lectures' page.
 Whenever possible, your concept map should be divided into the 'topics of the chapter' (see the lectures page).
 In order to receive full points, each concept map should contain all of the key concepts/ideas discussed in the lectures.
 Two commonly used tools to make concept maps are [Lucidchart](https://www.lucidchart.com/) and [Slatebox](https://slatebox.com/).
 You are welcome to use any other resources.
+Concept maps should be submitted to the respective discussion boards so they are visible to other students in the class.
+You can view the concept maps uploaded by other students in the class only after you have submitted yours.
 The following two videos explain how to make your first concept map.
 1. [How to make the perfect mind map and study effectively?](https://youtu.be/-Y1HJMuqAPY)
 1. [How to make a concept map](https://youtu.be/8XGQGhli0I0)